manasesjesus/fdbs-and-sql-parser/README.md

 It implements the Singleton design pattern to have the logger available at anytime from anywhere.
 It is used to log trace, info and error messages to the system console and to a file (name specified in the properties or fdbs.log if non provided).
 Additionally, the log level debug is used on a method to log the results of a FedResultSet object created by the execution of a query.
 This component uses the Log4j2 API and it is configured in the log4j2.xml resource file.
 The console output will display different log levels: Info (dark green), Trace (light green / yellow), Error (red) and Debug (black).

 Each log level outputs the time of the logging event up to a granularity of milliseconds.
-Messages for the levels Trace, Error and Debug are logged automatically by the FDBS while evaluating the statements contained in an SQL script file, and additionally the user can provide Info messages to be logged by using comments in the script file.
-The text to be logged must be placed between double square brackets.
-The Info messages shown in Figure 3 are written in the following way:
+Messages for the levels Trace, Error and Debug are logged automatically by the FDBS while evaluating the statements contained in a SQL script file, and additionally the user can provide Info messages to be logged by using comments in the script file.
+The text (Info) to be logged must be placed between double square brackets in the following way:
 ```
 /* [[CHECK MEILEN > 0]] */
 /* [[CHECK PREIS NOT NULL]] */
 ```
-**Note**: in order to see the log levels with colors while working with Eclipse IDE, the plug-in Ansi Console is required.
+**Note**: in order to see the log levels with colors while working with Eclipse IDE, the plug-in **[ANSI Escape in Console](https://marketplace.eclipse.org/content/ansi-escape-console)** is required.

 #### FedFileReader